Court Services Division | State of Illinois Office of the Illinois Courts

 Nathan Jensen, Assistant Director

-The Recordkeeping & Technology Unit (RTU) provided an array of guidance and technical support services to courts and circuit clerks in 2019.
+The Recordkeeping & Technology Unit provided an array of guidance and technical support services to courts and circuit clerks in 2022.
 RTU staff, as members of the Illinois Association of Court Clerk’s (IACC) Oversight Board, continued to work with the IACC in development of educational programs for circuit clerks and their staff, as well as coordinating the New Circuit Clerk Mentor Program.
-RTU further staff served as staff and advisors to the Illinois Judicial College Standing Committee on Circuit Court Clerk Education (CCCE).
-In 2019, the CCCE reviewed results of the needs assessment conducted in 2018, developed a Comprehensive Education Plan, and continued the process of developing a 3-year curriculum and associated courses.
-In preparation of Education Conference 2020, RTU staff began working with the Judicial Education Division to plan multi-disciplinary sessions to be held as part of the ongoing expansion of education opportunities available to court clerks and other justice partners.
+RTU further served as staff and advisors to the Illinois Judicial College Standing Committee on Circuit Court Clerk Education (CCCE), its four workgroups as well as the Oversight Board for Continuing Education.
+In 2022, the CCCE planned, created, and presented multiple education sessions related to recordkeeping, courthouse safety and security, financial procedures, disposition reporting and forms to circuit court clerks and staff.

-The Unit continues to provide assistance and oversight in regards to the Supreme Court’s General Administrative Order on Recordkeeping in the Circuit Courts and instructions in the Manual on Recordkeeping, as well as managed and updated the Offense Code Table (OFT), which contains the coded listing of all criminal offenses reportable to four recipient state agencies through the Automated Disposition Reporting (ADR) Program.
-Additionally, RTU staff collected, compiled, and published quarterly and annual statistical information for the 2018 Statistical Summary by the clerks of the supreme, appellate, and circuit courts, and other divisions of the Supreme Court and Administrative Office.
+RTU continues to provide training, assistance, and oversight regarding the Supreme Court’s General Administrative Order on Recordkeeping in the Circuit Courts and instructions in the Manual on Recordkeeping (RKM).
+The significant updates to the RKM, effective January 1, 2022, included revised statistical reporting, new and revised case types, regrouping of case categories, and defining security access to records based on party types.
+The updates will improve guidelines for collecting standardized court data with a focus on judicial performance, accurate recording of post-judgment activity, increase transparency, and improve overall court efficiency.
+The RTU continued to manage and update the Offense Code Table (OFT), which contains the coded listing of all criminal offenses reportable to four recipient state agencies through the Automated Disposition Reporting (ADR) Program.
+Additionally, RTU staff collected, compiled, and published quarterly and annual statistical information for the 2022 Statistical Summary by the Clerks of the Supreme, Appellate, and Circuit Courts, and other divisions of the Supreme Court and Administrative Office.